 All employers will continue to remain liable for associated Employer NICs and minimum automatic enrolment employer pension contributions on behalf of their furloughed employees.

-Employers are unable to claim for any additional NICs or pension contributions they make because they chose to top up the employee's salary, nor can they claim for any pension contributions they make that are above the mandatory employer contribution.
+Employers are unable to claim any additional NICs or pension contributions they make because they chose to top up the employee's salary.
+Nor can they claim any pension contributions they make that are above the mandatory employer contribution.

 👉 How will salary sacrifice be impacted by furlough payments?

-The reference salary used in the furlough calculation should be the base pay less benefits provided through salary sacrifice schemes, including pension contributions.
+The reference salary used in the furlough calculation should be the base pay less benefits provided through salary sacrifice schemes.
+This includes pension contributions.

-Where the employer provides benefits to furloughed employees, this should be in addition to the wages that must be paid under the terms of the Coronavirus Job Retention Scheme.
+Where the employer provides benefits to furloughed employees, this should be in addition to the wages that must be paid under the terms of the CJRS.

 HMRC is of the opinion that the coronavirus pandemic constitutes a life event that could warrant amendments to salary sacrifice arrangements.